 Connecting pins 1 and 3 to a front panel mounted LED provides visual indication that data is being read from or written to the hard drive.
-The LED will also show activity when M2 hard drive is transferring the data.
+For the LED to function properly, an IDE drive should be connected to the onboard IDE interface.
+The LED will also show activity for devices connected to the SCSI (hard drive activity LED) connector.